 3. Staying Competitive

 Executives from 60 Fortune 1000 companies stated that 97% of their organizations are investing in big data and AI.
-It makes sense, therefore, for business of all sizes to apply a similar strategy to stay above their competitors who are not effectively utilizing data.
+It makes sense, therefore, for businesses of all sizes to apply a similar strategy to stay above their competitors who are not effectively utilizing data.

 With data analytics tools, you can track key performance indicators (KPIs) such as customer satisfaction, sales, and customer turnover.
 With these figures in mind, you can focus your energy on factors that drive your company’s success.